 Nafplio is one of the best weekend getaway destinations you can find in Greece.
 Hurry up and book a trip, you won’t regret it!

 And always remember Savor Nafplio, www.savornafplio.gr , is always available to help you enjoy Nafplio as a local.
-We can organize special tours to the archaeological sites, unique cooking classes or food and wine pairing meals by our chef Costas Papastamatis and of course wine events with great wine, extraordinary wineries and landscapes.
+We can organize special tour to the archaeological sites, unique cooking classes or food and wine pairing meals by our chef Costas Papastamatis and of course wine events with great wine, extraordinary wineries and landscapes.
 Trust us and turn your visit to Nafplio to a visit to remember.